peterhinch/micropython-fourier/README.md

 Method:
  * `run` Mandatory arg: `conversion`.
 Specifies the conversion type.
 See below.
+ Returns the time in μs taken by the raw conversion.

 Properties:
  * `scale` Integer.
 Read/write.
 The consructor initialises this with the